How to rehome your greyhound when he/she is retired from racing?

 1. Place your greyhounds name on the IRGT Rehoming List by contacting Joanne Murray on 061-448089 or by emailing email@example.com.

-2. Email a good quality photograph of your greyhound to email@example.com
+2. Email 2 or 3 good quality photographs of your greyhound as soon as possible

-If you are not an email user then please contact Barry Coleman who will work with you on alternative means of getting this photograph to the IRGT
+If you are not an email user then please contact Joanne Murray who will work with you on alternative means of getting these photographs to the IRGT.

-3. Please include the following information with the above email:
+3. Please include the following information about your greyhound with the above email: Race name:

-4. Greyhounds need to be taken to your local Veterinary Surgeon for the following pre-rehoming procedures:
+4. Greyhounds then need to be taken to your chosen Veterinary Surgeon for pre-rehoming procedures:

 (a) Neutering/Spaying - IGB and IRGT will pay €50 towards this procedure

 (d) Rabies Shot

 IRGT will provide finance for procedures (b) to (e) and will issue correspondence to vets regarding this.